claydegruchy/a-wfrp-group/Session-3.md

 Vixia has been asking Karl many questions on how to be such a good liar and Karl has been a great teacher, with Thammid almost beliving that Vixia actually enjoys his stories.

+- Everyone
+	- staying at The Split Veil inn a shared room
+		- thammid has his own roomm
+	- vixea has left to go stay elsewhere
+- Mandred Woodlan
+	- met Lina, the servant there
+	- did the initiation with the coachmans guild, drank horse piss and got guild papers, threw up a lot
+	- found the von kaelan house
+- Karl Meyer
+	- met the Lowest King
+	- got lockpicks
+- Meik Strangmoore
+	- got a job moving boxes
+	- won a boxing match
+- Other
+	- vixea met someone
+	- thammids leg broke down

 ## Part 2
 # Location: Middenheim